Cold Weather Motorcycle Riding: Protect and Survive

 Heading for the manufacturers accessory catalogue will doubtless offer some additional lighting options if you’ve got a road bike, but the prices are unlikely to bring a smile.
 For those of modest means or just those who object to spending disproportionate money on glorified bulb holders, then eBay or Amazon will offer plenty of other far cheaper options.
 When you can get a pair of LED spots for less than $20 shipped direct to your door, it’s hard to argue

-FANCY AN ADVENTURE?
+FANCY AN EPIC ADVENTURE?

 STAGE #2 – PREPPING YOURSELF